Numerical Investigation of Sequence Modeling Theory using Controllable Memory Functions: Introduction

 \section{Introduction}

-Sequence modeling is a fundamental task in machine learning, with applications in natural language processing (NLP), time-series forecasting, and the modeling of dynamical systems.
-These tasks often involve capturing diverse temporal structures, requiring specialized architectures to model the underlying patterns effectively.
-To address this, a wide range of sequence modeling architectures have been developed, including recurrent neural networks (RNNs) \citep{rumelhart1986.LearningRepresentationsBackpropagating}, convolutional models like WaveNet \citep{oord2016.WaveNetGenerativeModel}, Transformers \citep{vaswani2017.AttentionAllYou}, and structured state-space models (SSMs) \citep{gu2022.EfficientlyModelingLong,orvieto2023.ResurrectingRecurrentNeural}.
-However, systematically characterizing the strengths and limitations of these architectures remains challenging.
-Without clear theoretical guidance, model improvement often relies on scaling up architectures with more data and computing, which can be both costly and inefficient.
-A deeper theoretical understanding can offer more principled approaches, providing insights into how different architectures handle temporal dependencies and potentially leading to more efficient model designs.
+Sequence modeling is a fundamental task in machine learning, with applications spanning natural language processing (NLP), time-series forecasting, weather prediction, and the modeling of dynamical systems \cite{song2024.DeepLearningbasedTime, kong2025.DeepLearningTime, pinheiro2025.InterpretableMachineLearning,chattopadhyay2020.DatadrivenPredictionsMultiscale,gajamannage2023.RecurrentNeuralNetworks}.
+In particular, large language models (LLMs) such as GPT \cite{radford2018.ImprovingLanguageUnderstanding,brown2020.LanguageModelsAre}, Claude \cite{anthropic2024.Claude3Model}, and Gemini \cite{geminiteam2023.GeminiFamilyHighly} have demonstrated remarkable capabilities across a wide range of language understanding and generation tasks, fundamentally advancing the field of NLP and highlighting the critical importance of sequence modeling architectures.
+These tasks often involve capturing diverse temporal structures, which require specialized architectures to model the underlying patterns effectively.
+Over the years, a variety of sequential architectures have been proposed, each with different strategies for handling temporal dependencies.

-The current approach for evaluating sequence models often involves training them on large, real-world datasets.
-For example, benchmarks like Long Range Arena (LRA) \citep{tay2020.LongRangeArena} and LongBench \citep{bai2024.LongBenchBilingualMultitask} are widely used to assess model performance (see \cref{sec: related work} for further discussion).
-However, these datasets are typically complex and lack clearly defined temporal structures, making it difficult to draw meaningful conclusions that can improve our understanding of the implicit biases of different architectures, or how their performance can generalize to new applications.
-For instance, if Model A outperforms Model B on a particular task, it is often unclear what specific temporal properties contributed to this result.
-Without a precise understanding of the temporal structures present in the data, it is difficult to identify the strengths and limitations of different architectures in a precise way.

-To address this, we propose a systematic method for evaluating sequence modeling architectures.
-Our approach generates families of synthetic sequence targets, each characterized by a mathematically well-defined memory function and controlled by a tunable parameter that adjusts the strength of temporal dependence.
-This setup creates a continuum of tasks with varying temporal complexity, allowing for fine-grained analysis of model behavior concerning specific temporal structures.
-By varying the strength parameter, we can test how different architectures respond to increasingly challenging temporal dependencies, providing deeper insights into their learning capabilities.
-This approach offers a flexible framework for studying various theoretical properties, including approximation, optimization, and generalization.